dl1rf/open_tuner/README.md

 To get your settings from a previous version to this version copy the setting files from your original version into the settings directory of this version.

-If you plan to use more than one OpenTuner instance at a time please install OpenTuner into searate directories.
+If you plan to use more than one OpenTuner instance at a time please install OpenTuner into separate directories.
 One for each instance.
 OpenTuner will try to save serval data at program close and each instance need its own settings directory for storage.
 Otherwise one instance will override settings from another instance.